SAP-samples/btp-setup-automator/README.md

 ## Sample Use-Cases

 You find several sample Use cases in the folder [./usecases/released](./usecases/released).
-THey are described in the [USECASES.md](./docs/USECASES.md) file.
+They are described in the [USECASES.md](./docs/USECASES.md) file.

 ## Known Issues